vacavaca/malina/CONTRIBUTING.md

 `make lint`

-Projects in the examples directory may differ in configuration, please refer to the corresponding package.json
+Example projects and the project site may differ in configuration, please refer to the corresponding package.json

 ## Publishing